-How are these types of vein problems treated?
+What are these types of spider vein treatments?

-Lifestyle changes are advised first, but if these fail many effective medical treatments exist which can both relieve existing symptoms and improve the leg’s cosmetic appearance.
-Among these are:
+We advise lifestyle changes first.
+Although if these Varicose and Spider Vein Treatments Pittsburgh fail, many effective medical treatments exist.
+They can both relieve existing symptoms and improve the leg’s cosmetic appearance.
+Among these Varicose and Spider Vein Treatments are:

 It’s important that you seek help from a qualified professional.
 Several types of doctors you might see are: